FineTralfazz/NookBot/README.md

 # NookBot
 This bot is designed to manage the UAF Computer Science Discord server (primarily by adding people to class-specific roles).

+**I've since graduated, and am no longer maintaining this.
+Future development will occur on [this fork](https://github.com/computer-science-discord/nookbot).**

 ## Running
 (Assuming you have a working Ruby installation already)